tic-tac-token/ttt-book/src/chapters/2/creating-the-game-contract.md

 contract TicTacTokenTest is DSTest {}
 ```

-And a new contract for the game:
+We'll do the same for the game contract.
+Create a new file:

 ```bash
 $ touch src/TicTacToken.sol
 ```

-We'll start with an empty contract here, too:
+And we can start with an empty contract here, too:

 ```solidity
 // SPDX-License-Identifier: Apache-2.0